 Do Pickles Have Health Benefits?

 Pickles can vary widely in their nutrition, as so much depends on the cucumber, when it was pickled, how it was pickled, and what it was pickled with.
 The ‘average’ pickle contains just 4 calories, which makes it a lower-calorie snack.
-It has a small amount of sugar and carbohydrate, a little fibre, and a little protein.
+It has a small amount of sugar and carbohydrate, a little fiber, and a little protein.
 It also has high levels of vitamins A and K. Mostly, however, the cucumber is water.

 It’s very high in salt, with 283mg per pickle.
 That’s around 20% of the recommended daily allowance for a human!
 It’s a high amount for dogs, too.
 Most veterinarians don’t recommend your dog exceed 100mg of sodium per day, so a single pickle is three times that amount.